Collab4Sloth/Documentation/doc/docs/Started/Installation/sources.md

     --debug to build SLOTH with Debug compiler options

+    --minsizerel to build with MinSizeRel compiler options

+    --relwithdebinfo to build with RelWithDebInfo compiler options

     --coverage to build SLOTH with Coverage compiler options

     --external to built SLOTH with an external package